mehulagg/gitlab_test/doc/topics/autodevops/upgrading_auto_deploy_dependencies.md

 type: reference
 ---

-# Upgrading deployments for newer Auto Deploy assets (Auto Deploy template, auto-deploy-image and auto-deploy-app chart)
+# Upgrading deployments for newer Auto Deploy dependencies (Auto Deploy template, auto-deploy-image and auto-deploy-app chart)

-[Auto Deploy](stages.md#auto-deploy) is a feature to deploy your application to the Kubernetes cluster, that consists of several assets:
+[Auto Deploy](stages.md#auto-deploy) is a feature to deploy your application to the Kubernetes cluster, that consists of several dependencies:

 - [Auto Deploy template](https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/ci/templates/Jobs/Deploy.gitlab-ci.yml) ...
 The set of pipeline jobs and scripts that mainly leverages `auto-deploy-image`.
 - [auto-deploy-image](https://gitlab.com/gitlab-org/cluster-integration/auto-deploy-image) ...
 The executable image that communicates with the Kubernetes cluster.